-Children left after closing
+Children left before/after closing

-When a child (under 17 years of age) is unattended at the time the library closes, the staff will make reasonable attempt to contact the caregiver.
+When a child (17 years of age or younger) is unattended at the time the library opens or closes, the staff will make reasonable attempt to contact the caregiver.
 If the staff are unable to contact the caregiver, law enforcement will be called to take custody of the child.
 Staff will remain with the child until law enforcement takes custody.

-Library privileges may be curtailed when a child is repeatedly left on the library's premises after closing.
+Library privileges may be curtailed when a child is repeatedly left on the library's premises before opening or after closing.